Reasons Not to Buy Life Insurance

 Is Life Insurance a Good Idea?

-Life insurance is generally a good idea.
-A life insurance policy keeps your loved ones financially healthy when you pass away.
+Life insurance can be a good idea, depending on your financial situation and whether you have dependents or obligations.
+A life insurance policy helps protect your loved ones financially when you pass away.
 Life insurance is very important if you’re the breadwinner or major income contributor since your death might make a big hole in your family’s finances.

 Life insurance is also great if you have major debts to cover, like auto loans and mortgages.
 Your death benefit payout can help repay that debt without forcing your family to sell your things or work extra hard.

-Some people also get life insurance because they want a less-risky investment vehicle.
+Some people also get life insurance because they want a conservative financial tool with a cash value component in some permanent policies.
 You can invest in life insurance through universal or whole life insurance policies.

 Is whole life insurance a good investment?
 Read our article about whole life insurance investments to learn more.